KantaraInitiative/CISWG/MVCR-Spec/mvcr-v.08/MVCR v0.8-Draft.md

 ### 2.2 MVCR Modes of Conformance

-The term 'minimum' in the MVCR refers to the least amount of data required to make a consent receipt;  open, explicit and compliant consent record viable for a number of different contexts, defined by:
+The term 'minimum' in the MVCR refers to the least amount of fields required to make a consent receipt for a context;  open, explicit and compliant consent record viable for a number of different contexts, defined by:
 * A) MVCR - Defned by the PI Controller, implied and self-asserted
 * B) Explicit MVCR -  is  in reference to  ISO 29100 Framework section 4, defined by being a machine readable Explicit consent
 * C) Compliant MVCR - Explicit consent mapped to notice and consent regulatory requirements and privacy controls; Typically Trust frameworks and trust network operators